Understand and Overcome Emotional Dependency

 One of the deepest capacities missing beneath emotional dependency is the ability to remain emotionally grounded when closeness is no longer guaranteed.

-Healing does not come from finding a relationship that guarantees you will never be left, disappointed, or heartbroken.
-Such guarantees do not exist.
-It comes from gradually developing the confidence that, whatever happens to the relationship, you will be able to cope.
+There is no relationship that guarantees you will never be left, disappointed, or heartbroken.
+So healing comes from gradually developing the confidence that, whatever happens to the relationship, you will be able to cope.

 Many people continue to approach attachment as if they still possessed the limited resources, dependence, and vulnerability they had when the pattern first developed.
 Yet as adults, you often have significantly more emotional skills, autonomy, support, experience, and capacity to recover from disappointment, distance, rejection, or loss than your nervous system realizes.
 And even where those capacities are still incomplete, they can be developed.